Pippo Barzizza: Post-war – soundtracks and the Modern Orchestra

 In 1948 he composed the soundtrack for Fifa e Arena with Totò and Isa.
 His "Paquito Lindo" set a sales record for 78 rpm sides.
 "Ay Nicolete" was another hit.
 He made many tracks with Totò, including "The Turk from Naples", "Six wives of Bluebeard", "Misery and Nobility", "Totò to Hell".
 With Macario, Walter Chiari, Marcello Marchesi and other actors.
 In 1949 he won the Silver Microphone Award as best Italian Orchestra.
-"The enormous discography of Cetra Orchestra with Barzizza between 1936 and the late 1948 has not rebuilt yet, because of difficulties with such a huge opera.
+"The enormous discography of Cetra Orchestra with Barzizza between 1936 and the late 1948 has not rebuilt yet, because of difficulties with such a huge enterprise.
 Bombing of Second World War destroyed the archives of Italian labels, with original sheets.
 In a comment Barzizza spoke of about 3500 78 rpm discs; this means almost 7000 sides, referring to his production between 1931 and 1936.

 In 1951 he moved to Rome, the Cetra Orchestra ended and he conducted The Modern Orchestra, with 50 musicians.
 His venues included "Red and Black", a broadcast conducted by Corrado.
 In those years a young Ennio Morricone worked for him.

 The Modern Orchestra ended in 1954 after disputes with RAI.
 In 1954 Pippo moved to London and Paris to study new recording techniques.
 In the same year he made a short movie, The Fox, as writer, director and editor.
 It was shown at the Cannes Film Festival and won the third film award and the first script award.

 Pippo Barzizza among the instruments of his orchestra.

 In 1955 he composed and arranged the Valentina soundtrack, a comedy movie written and directed by Marcello Mastroianni.
 The protagonist is Isa.
 His songs and the film were successful, in particular, "Valentina" and "Sposi in Sogno".
 That year he signed for Polydor and records operas at Monaco di Baviera.
 He won the international "The Song Award", as best Italian orchestra.
 Pippo attempted to leav RAI on 15 March 1955, after another dispute, but was unable to break his contract.

 He moved back to Sanremo, but continued working and traveling.
 In 1956 he worked in Rome with a line up of 36 musicians.
 In 1956 Pippo produced 128 arrangements, his highest ever.
 On 28 February 1957, he and Angelini with other musicians were fired without explanation.
 "Shame!" he wrote in one of his sketches.
 In 1960 he performed in Rome for five months and declared this was probably the best group in which he worked.
 His father died 21 December 1959 while on 3 June 1960, Isa's husband, Carlo Alberto Chiesa, died in a car crash.